Safi (given name)

 Safi (صافي) is a name of Arabic origin meaning "pure."
 It is a common surname in Levantine countries such as Palestine, Syria and Lebanon.
 It is also employed by Afghans as a "last name" to refer to their tribal lineage within the Safi tribe, a sub-tribe based in north-eastern Afghanistan.

+The surname has the highest density in the State of Palestine, and is most prevalent in Democratic Republic of the Congo.

 Notable people with the name include: